 Published By Janet Gershen-Siegel at May 8, 2018

-We review the SquareTwo Financial online lender.
-However, there are three rather similarly-named players online.
-We look at the specifics for all three, in order to cut through the confusion.
+We reviewed the SquareTwo Financial online lender.
+But there are three rather similarly-named players online.
+We look at the specifics for all three.
+We did this in order to cut through the confusion.
 Here now is our SquareTwo Financial review.

 SquareTwo Financial engages in asset recovery.
-Their subsidiaries purchase charged off assets from banks and other financial institutions, and place them for collection with SquareTwo’s branch offices.
+Their subsidiaries purchase charged off assets from banks and other financial institutions.
+And then they place them for collection with SquareTwo’s branch offices.

 The SquareTwo Financial website did not list fees when it could last be checked.